d1741/monsters-rolodex/README.md

 ## APIs and Outside Sites Used:

 :link: [Robohash for the pictures](https://robohash.org/)

 :link: [JSON Placeholder for the user info](https://jsonplaceholder.typicode.com)

 ---

 :soon:
+:soon:
+:soon:
+:soon:

 ## Future Goals:

-1. Add a clickable heart/star icon for users to store specific cards to their own address book
+1. Add a clickable heart/star icon for users to store specific cards in their own address book
 2. Make it responsive as it is not currently formatted for mobile users

 ---